DmitrySoshnikov/regexp-tree/README.md

 ### Using traversal API

-The [traverse](https://github.com/DmitrySoshnikov/regexp-tree/tree/master/src/traverse) module allows handling needed AST nodes using _visitor_ pattern.
-In Node the module is exposed as `regexpTree.traverse` method.
-Handlers receive an instance of [NodePath](https://github.com/DmitrySoshnikov/regexp-tree/blob/master/src/traverse/README.md#nodepath-class) class, which encapsulates `node` itself, its `parent` node, `property`, and `index` (in case if a node is a part of a collection).
+The [traverse](https://github.com/DmitrySoshnikov/regexp-tree/tree/master/src/traverse) module allows handling needed AST nodes using the _visitor_ pattern.
+In Node the module is exposed as the `regexpTree.traverse` method.
+Handlers receive an instance of the [NodePath](https://github.com/DmitrySoshnikov/regexp-tree/blob/master/src/traverse/README.md#nodepath-class) class, which encapsulates `node` itself, its `parent` node, `property`, and `index` (in case the node is part of a collection).

+Visiting a node follows this algorithm:
+- call `pre` handler.
+- recurse into node's children.
+` call `post` handler.

+For each node type of interest, you can provide either:
+- a function (`pre`).
+- an object with members `pre` and `post`.

+You can also provide a `\*` handler which will be executed on every node.

 Example: